Tanks of the United States: World War I

 Renault FT tanks being operated by the US Army in France.
 Light tanks with a crew of only two were mass-produced during World War I.

 The U.S. entered the First World War on the side of the Entente Powers in April 1917, without any tanks of its own.
-The following month, in light of a report into British and French theories on tank operation, the American Expeditionary Forces' commander-in-chief, General John Pershing, decided that both light and heavy tanks were essential for the conduct of the war and should be acquired as soon as possible.
+The following month, in light of a report into British and French theories on tank operation, the American Expeditionary Forces' commander-in-chief, General John Pershing, decided that both light and heavy tanks should be produced.
 A joint Anglo-French-American program was launched to develop a new heavy tank based on British heavy tank designs, though it was expected that sufficient quantities of tanks would not be available until April 1918.
 The Inter-Allied Tank Commission decided that, because of the wartime demands on French industry, the quickest way to supply the American forces with tanks was to manufacture the French Renault FT light tank in the United States.
-Some heavy tanks would also be supplied by the British.
+Some heavy tanks and light tanks would also be supplied by the British.